-Jim Neilson (Big River) is being inducted into the Saskatchewan Hockey Hall of Fame as a player.
-Neilson was one of the longest serving First Nations hockey players to play in the NHL.
-He had a 17 year career with the National Hockey League.
-Neilson broke into the league during the Original Six era playing with the New York Rangers.
+Jim Neilson (Big River) has been inducted into the Saskatchewan Hockey Hall of Fame as a player.
+Neilson was one of the longest-serving First Nations hockey players in the National Hockey League.
+He had a 17-year career with the NHL.
+Neilson broke into the league during the Original Six era, playing with the New York Rangers.

-He was a Defenseman with the Rangers from 1962-74 where he spent most of his time.
-After New York Neilson played from the California Seals in 1974-76, Cleveland Barons from 1976-78, and finished his career with the Edmonton Oilers in 1978-79.
+He was a Defenceman with the Rangers from 1962-74 where he spent most of his time.
+After New York, Neilson played from the California Seals in 1974-76, Cleveland Barons from 1976-78, and finished his career with the Edmonton Oilers in 1978-79.

 During his NHL career, Neilson was the MVP of the Seals in 1975-76, hitting the milestone award for 1,000-plus games played, as well as runner-up to Bobby Orr for Best Defenceman in 1967.

 - Athlete of the Year in Prince Albert (1959)